codersforcauses/workshops/docs/2022-2023-summer/mvc-mvvm-architecture-and-communications.md

 ???+ warning "Each framework is different!!!"
     While the idea is still the same, each framework implements each section of the MVC pattern slightly differently.
 Get to know your framework!

+## Model-View-ViewModel (MVVM)
+MVVM, or Model-View-ViewModel, is a software architecture pattern that is similar to MVC, but with some important differences.
+It is an architectural pattern used for building user interfaces in modern application development frameworks

+In an MVVM architecture, the view and the controller from the MVC pattern are combined into a single component called the ***View Model***.
+The view model exposes data to the View, and translates user actions, such as button clicks, into commands that are sent to the Model to perform the appropriate business logic.

+One of the key advantages of MVVM is that it allows for a better separation of concerns between the view and the view model.
+In MVC, the controller is often tightly coupled to the view, making it difficult to reuse or test.
+In MVVM, the view model is completely independent of the view, allowing for easier testing and reuse.